 Table 3 displays the descriptive summary of the data.
 The entire 108 subjects made 8,864 decisions in the high accuracy treatment, and 9,144 in the low accuracy treatment.
-The overall frequency of cooperative choices, i.e., the cooperation rate, is 0.672 in the high accuracy treatment, and 0.355 in the low accuracy treatment.
+The overall frequency of cooperative choices, that is, the cooperation rate, is 0.672 in the high accuracy treatment, and 0.355 in the low accuracy treatment.
 The former is statistically significantly larger than the latter (p < 0.001, Wilcoxon matched-pair test for individual-level means).
-The first look of the cooperation rates suggests that our subjects cooperate more as the monitoring technology is improved.
-As shown in Section 4, the cooperation rate uniquely determine the welfare of the players in our payoff setting (the additive separable payoff structure).
-The larger cooperation rate in the high accuracy treatment.
+A first look at the cooperation rates suggests that our subjects cooperate more as the monitoring technology is improved.
+As shown in Section 4, the cooperation rate uniquely determines the welfare of players in our payoff setting (additive separable payoff structure).
+A larger cooperation rate in the high accuracy treatment indicates that welfare is improved in the high accuracy treatment.

-To examine our subjects' attitude for cooperation more directly, we focus on round 1 cooperation rates (the frequency of cooperative action choices at round 1).
+To examine our subjects' attitude for cooperation more directly, we focus on round 1 cooperation rates, which are the frequency of cooperative action choices in round 1.
 The round 1 cooperation rates are one of the primary measures that directly reflect subjects' motivation for cooperation under the structure of the game (i.e. payoff parameters, discount factor, and most importantly in our study, monitoring accuracy), independently from the history of the incoming signals in the latter rounds, and also independently from the behavior of the opponent matched in the repeated game.

-Table 4 presents the frequency of cooperation at round 1.
+Table 4 presents the frequency of cooperation in round 1.
 The round 1 cooperation rate is 0.781 in the high accuracy treatment, and 0.438 in the low accuracy treatment, which is significantly smaller (p < 0.001) than the former.
-Our subjects tend to start repeated games with cooperative action choices in the high accuracy treatment, however, their motivation for cooperation is discouraged as the noise in the signal is increased, to the extent that they start with cooperative actions with less than 50% chance.
-This result is somewhat surprising given that the experimental parameters (i.e. payoff parameters and discount factor) are conductive to the g-TFT cooperative equilibria even in the low accuracy treatment.
-Despite the favorable environment for cooperation, our results indicate that, from the start, non-negligible number of our subjects turn to be reluctant to cooperate in the low accuracy treatment.
+Our subjects tend to start repeated games with cooperative action choices in the high accuracy treatment; however, their motivation for cooperation is discouraged as the noise in the signal is increased, to the extent that they start with cooperative actions with less than 50% chance.
+This result is somewhat surprising given that the experimental parameters (i.e., payoff parameters and discount factor) are conductive to the g-TFT cooperative equilibria even in the low accuracy treatment.
+Despite the favorable environment for cooperation, our results indicate that, from the start, a non-negligible number of our subjects become reluctant to cooperate in the low accuracy treatment.

-These results also imply that our subjects differentiate their strategies between the two treatments.
+In addition, these results imply that our subjects differentiate their strategies between the two treatments.
 Reacting to the change of the signal quality, perhaps they switch their strategies from cooperative ones in the high accuracy treatment to less cooperative ones in the low accuracy treatment.
-We explore the specific strategies our subjects follow in each treatment in Section 9.
+We explore the specific strategies our subjects follow in each treatment in Section 8.